snapshot-labs/snapshot-strategies/src/strategies/safety-module-bpt-power/README.md

 # staked-psp-balance

-This strategy compute the voting power of a staker relative to one token involved in a Aave like safety module that accepts arbitrary balancer LP token as staked token.
+This strategy computes the voting power of a staker relative to one token involved in a Aave like safety module that accepts arbitrary balancer LP token as staked token.
 It uses balancer-pool-id strategy.

 To simplify async flow, it requires to pass couple of parameters: